Assessing subhalo finders in cosmological hydrodynamical simulations: Halo and subhalo finding

-The algorithm requires a series of simulation outputs saved at sufficiently fine time spacing\footnote{\citet{Han.2012} found that using a time spacing of $\Delta\ln a = 0.2$ leads to a bound subhalo mass function whose amplitude is 5\% of the $z = 2.1$ value obtained using a finer time spacing.
+{\HBTHERONS} requires a series of simulation outputs saved at sufficiently fine time spacing\footnote{\citet{Han.2012} found that using a time spacing of $\Delta\ln a = 0.2$ leads to a bound subhalo mass function whose amplitude is 5\% of the $z = 2.1$ value obtained using a finer time spacing.
 The convergence improves at lower redshifts and with more frequent outputs.
 We independently confirmed that {\tt FLAMINGO} has sufficient outputs to provide "time"-converged mass functions, as there are 79 available outputs with an average spacing of $\langle \Delta \ln a\rangle = 0.015$.}, each containing information on the phase-space distribution and FoF group memberships of particles.
 Each output is then analysed consecutively, from early to late times.
-As structures form, they are assigned unique IDs used throughout the remainder of the simulation.
-The time-persistence of their IDs facilitates the retrieval of the evolution of the subhalo along its main progenitor branch.
-The steps each output is subject to are explained below.
+As structures form, they are assigned unique IDs used throughout the remainder of the simulation, whose time-persistence facilitates the retrieval of the evolution of the subhalo along its main progenitor branch.
+At each output, every pre-existing subhalo is assigned to a given FoF group (\S\ref{fof_host_finding}), and a central subhalo is chosen per FoF group based on a mass and orbital kinetic energy criterion (\S\ref{central_identification}).
+The classification of whether a subhalo is a central or not determines which physical mechanisms are eligible to affect its mass from one output to the next (\S\ref{diffuse_mass_accretion}, \S\ref{unbinding_step}, \S\ref{merging_step} and \S\ref{non_hierarchical_step}), which reflects the expected evolutionary differences between central and satellite subhaloes.